Technical LibraryBriefings

 • Confirm the applicable AGI limitation (30% for capital gain property to public charity remainder; 50% for ordinary income property) and model the five-year carryforward

-• Verify that the 10% minimum remainder requirement under I.R.C. § 664(d) is satisfied at the selected payout rate, term, and § 7520 rate — this is a legal prerequisite, not merely a planning preference
+• Verify that the 10% minimum remainder requirement under I.R.C. § 664(d) is satisfied at the selected payout rate, term, and § 7520 rate — this is a legal prerequisite, not a planning preference

 Trustee and Investment Policy